88dreams/Hunyuan3D-2/docs/GEN3C_INTEGRATION.md

 - **Model Selection**: `Mini Model (Faster)` auto-sets octree resolution 380 / chunks 6000 for maximum detail that still fits into 16 GB VRAM. `Full Model (Higher Quality)` switches to the full DiT weights with octree 360 / chunks 5000; use it when you can tolerate longer CPU-bound meshing.
 - **Use FP16 / Attention slicing / CPU offload**: Memory safety toggles.
 Keep all three enabled on 16 GB cards.
 Disable sequentially only if you need to benchmark raw speed and know you have ample VRAM.
 - **Remove background automatically**: Calls `hy3dgen.rembg`.
 Useful when stage photos contain complex seating or rigging you want to drop before 3D reconstruction.
 Slightly increases preprocessing time; leave off if you already supply an alpha-matted render.
 - **Output name / Save Location**: Controls the final `*_shape.glb` filename and destination.
-By default we write to `assets/hunyuan_outputs`; use the embedded file explorer to browse to a different folder.
-The directory is created automatically if it doesn’t exist.
+By default we write to `/srv/searidge_share/outputs/hunyuan`; use the embedded file explorer to browse to a different folder.
+The directory is created automatically if it doesn't exist.

 ### GEN3C Controls (visible when `GEN3C Video` is selected)
 - **GEN3C Guidance (default 1.0)**: Maps to the `--guidance` flag in `gen3c_single_image.py`.
 Values between 0.8 and 1.2 gently steer the video toward the source image while keeping motion natural.
 Larger than 2.0 can introduce jitter.
 - **GEN3C Frames**: Dropdown that feeds `--num_video_frames`.
 Select one of the supported counts (121, 241, 361, 481).
-These satisfy NVIDIA’s constraint `(frames - 1) % 120 == 0`; higher values lengthen the clip but consume more memory and time.
+These satisfy NVIDIA's constraint `(frames - 1) % 120 == 0`; higher values lengthen the clip but consume more memory and time.
-- **GEN3C Video Name**: Base name for the MP4 stored under `assets/gen3c_outputs/`.
+- **GEN3C Video Name**: Base name for the MP4 stored under `/srv/searidge_share/outputs/gen3c/`.
 Avoid spaces; the UI appends `.mp4`.
-- **GEN3C Checkpoint Directory**: Defaults to `/home/arkrunr/GEN3C/checkpoints`.
+- **GEN3C Checkpoint Directory**: Defaults to `/srv/searidge_share/checkpoints/gen3c`.
 Override if you mirror checkpoints to another disk.
 Must contain the `Gen3C-Cosmos-7B`, tokenizer, guardrail, and T5 folders downloaded earlier.
-- **Save Location**: Destination for the copied MP4 after the launcher completes (defaults to `assets/gen3c_outputs`).
+- **Save Location**: Destination for the copied MP4 after the launcher completes (defaults to `/srv/searidge_share/outputs/gen3c`).
 Use the explorer widget to browse to any writable directory; the path will be created if necessary.
 - **Additional GEN3C Arguments**: Free-form string forwarded to the launcher’s `--extra`.
 Use it for camera motions (`--trajectory left/right/full_orbit`), masking flags (`--foreground_masking`), or any other CLI switches described in NVIDIA’s README.
 You can also append `--` in the textbox to manually pass multiple flags exactly as the upstream script expects.

 Tips:
-- Always verify the `gen3c-rocm` environment is active and the checkpoints exist before running the GEN3C backend; the UI does not re-install dependencies automatically.
+- Always verify the `gen3c-rocm310` environment is active and the checkpoints exist before running the GEN3C backend; the UI does not re-install dependencies automatically.
 - If GEN3C jobs fail silently, open the `Logs` box for the raw `stdout/stderr` captured from `scripts/run_gen3c.sh`.
 - For both backends, set the Gradio timeout high enough (currently 45 minutes) and avoid launching multiple runs concurrently to prevent VRAM exhaustion.